Under Title 17, Section 2500, California Code of Regulations all suspected outbreaks are reportable.

-Outbreak Definition: At least 3 laboratory-confirmed cases with symptomatic or asymptomatic COVID-19 infection within a 14-day period in a group* with members that are epidemiologically linked, do not share a household, and are not a close contact of each other outside of the campus.
+Outbreak Definition: Ten or more confirmed COVID-19 cases in participants who attend the adult day program for in-person activities within a 14-day period.
+These cases must be part of a group* where members do not share a household and are not a close contact of each other outside of the facility.
 Epidemiological links require cases to be present in the same setting during the same time period while infectious.

 *Groups include persons that share a common membership, e.g., adult day care centers, same classroom, school event, school-based extracurricular activity, academic cohort, athletic teams, clubs.